kelvinwong-ca/django-select-multiple-field/README.rst

     p,m

-The method may limit your ability to search for choices.
+The method of encoding may limit your ability to search for choices.

 Sample application
 ==================